Bronzer Vs Highlighter

 You can apply bronzer and highlighter together on top of bare skin or foundation.
 However, you’ll want to pat your products if you wear foundation to avoid moving it and creating a patchy effect.

-Another helpful tip is to work with a light hand because you can always add more products if needed!
+Another helpful tip is to work with a light hand, as you can always add more products if needed.

 Apply Bronzer First